michelraymond/parsec-google-cloud-gaming/README.md

     1. Follow the instructions and **save the generated password**
 1. Use RDP to connect to Windows VM
     1. Click "RDP" near the top of the instance info page
-    1. Follow Google's instructions until you get to the remote desktop — the Chrome extension will work just fine
+    1. Click on "Download the RDP file if you will be using a third-party client."
+    2. Install the windows remote desktop app from here: https://www.microsoft.com/store/productId/9WZDNCRFJ3PS
+    3. double click on the downloaded file and connect using the windows password above
 1. Once you're on the remote desktop via RDP, let's set up Parsec. **This step takes a while.**
-    1. Follow steps 3 and 4 at https://github.com/kaktus42/Parsec-Cloud-Preparation-Tool
+    1. Follow steps 3 and 4 at https://github.com/kaktus42/Parsec-Cloud-Preparation-Tool (don't install the GPU driver with the program, you will install it below)
-       - You don't need to sign up for a Razor account
-    1. To Setup Auto Shutdown just follow this: https://www.makeuseof.com/windows-10-11-shutdown-idle/ and change task trigger as "on idle"
+    1. To Setup Auto Shutdown with the task scheduler just follow this: https://www.makeuseof.com/windows-10-11-shutdown-idle/ just change task trigger as "on idle" (the built-in auto shutdown shortcut on desktop doesn't work)
-    1. Open Google Chrome and download the latest Google Cloud NVIDIA driver from here: https://cloud.google.com/compute/docs/gpus/install-grid-drivers
+    1. Open Google Chrome and download the Google Cloud NVIDIA driver from here: https://cloud.google.com/compute/docs/gpus/grid-drivers-table#windows_drivers
-    1. Run the downloaded `.exe` to install the driver, maybe use older version if latest won't work
+    1. Run the downloaded `.exe` to install the driver, maybe use older version if latest won't work (I used the 538.33 since the 551.61 wasn't working)

-1. Last bit of Parsec setup.
+1. Last bit of setup.
 Home stretch!
-    1. From VNC, open Parsec and sign in
+    1. From the windows remote desktop app, open Parsec and sign in
     1. Go to Settings.
-Scroll to the bottom and check H265 (same on client)
+Scroll to the bottom and check H265 (same as client)
+    2. If needed go to the windows language settings to change the keyboard layout (US qwerty by default)
+    3. You'll need to type your login password with Parsec, if the google generated one is too complicated, you can change it by going in the "sign in options" page of the windows settings.
+Note that changing the windows password will make you unable to reconnect with RDP.
+If you need to reconnect using RDP you'll have to reset your windows password using the "Set windows password" button as above.
+    4. Close the windows remote desktop app.
+1. On your host, open Parsec and connect to your cloud machine.
-    1. Right click the desktop and open "Display Settings"
+    1. If the display isn't right, right click the desktop and open "Display Settings"
-    1. Click on Display 2 and check the box that says "Make this my main display"
-    1. Set the scaling factor to 150%.
+    1. Set the scaling factor to 150%, and adjust the resolution if needed.
-1. On your Mac, open Parsec and connect to your cloud machine. **Done!!!**
+    2. **Done!!!**

 At this point, you can install Steam and whatever games you want.
 Voila!

 **Don't forget to turn off your machine when you're not using it, or you'll be charged!** Google Cloud charges by the second.
+You can check how much your instance cost you per day by going to the reports page of the billing section https://console.cloud.google.com/billing/ .
+If you still have free credits, uncheck the "Promotions and others" on the right to see the graphic.

 ----